 CWO(MACH) Neil Mataweny Wilson

 Neil Mataweny Wilson was born Dec.
-30, 1904 in Willoughby, Ohio northeast of Cleveland.
-His mother, Edna Sloan Wilson, was a homemaker and his father, Ned Wilson, a blacksmith at a foundry and later at a truck factory.
+30, 1904 in Salem, Ohio, to Edna Sloan Wilson, a homemaker, and Ned D. Wilson, a blacksmith at a foundry and later at a truck factory.

-She died of heart and lung conditions in early 1917, leaving her widower with six sons and a daughter still just one.
+She died of heart and lung conditions in January 1917, leaving her widower with six sons and a daughter still just one.

-By January 1920 the family was living in Summerhill, a township of fewer than 1,000 people in Crawford County about 30 miles south-southwest of Erie, Pennsylvania.
+By January 1920 the family was living in Summerhill, Pennsylvania.

-In August 1922 Neil and a cousin enlisted in the Navy in Erie.
-In the mid-1920s in Brooklyn he married Daisy Lawrence.
-A son was born in 1927, a daughter in 1928, and another daughter in 1930 who died within three months.
+In July 1922 Neil and a cousin enlisted in the Navy.
+In the mid-1920s he married Daisy W. Lawrence in Brooklyn, New York.
+A son, James, was born in 1927, a daughter, Yvonne, in 1928, and another daughter, Myrna, in 1930 who died within three months.

-By April 1935 the family was living in San Diego, but in April 1940 they were at the Naval Air Station at Lakehurst, New Jersey.
-The year before Neil had earned the then huge sum of $2,965 – about $57,000 in 2022 dollars.
+By April 1935 the family was living in San Diego, and by April 1940 at the Naval Air Station at Lakehurst, New Jersey.

 Neil was a chief machinist, warrant officer, and assistant to the engineering officer on the U.S.S.
 Arizona when he was killed in the Japanese attack on Pearl Harbor, Dec.
 7, 1941.
 His battle station was in the starboard engine room.